Azure/modern-web-app-pattern-dotnet/simulate-patterns.md

 ## Simulating the pattern: Queue-Based Load Leveling pattern

-> ⚠️ The Queue-Based Load Leveling pattern section is pending review - (Queue-based ticket rendering experience) coverd by #1865953
+> ⚠️ The Queue-Based Load Leveling pattern section is pending review - (Queue-based ticket rendering experience) covered by #1865953
 > The intent is to showcase that the site has different behavioral characteristics for the same load profile and that the additional complexity of the pattern is rewarded with cheaper hosting costs (fewer app service instances are needed to respond to the same load pattern) and builds an experience that is more responsive to end-users.

 Step 1: Run the load test